 - Advertisement information: this post discusses items gifted to me with no obligation to share them (marked *).
 In addition I have / have had a brand relationship with Liberty London and Cult Beauty (gifting).
 My blog has Skimlinks and RewardStyle installed to automatically monetise purchases of products I link on my blog, therefore this post may contain affiliate links.
 All opinions remain my own and please refer to my Disclosure Page for further detail -

 Your hair is made up of chemical bonds and processes such as heating and colouring the hair can break down the protein chains that make your hair strong and healthy.
 By strenghthening these bonds, your hair can become more resilient to these external factors.
 Some ingredients can penetrate deep into your hair strands and reinforce the structure from within, whereas others externally reinforce the bond.
 Some products are aimed towards healing existing damage, whereas others are more preventative.
-Using these types of products can lead to less visible breakage, smoother hair, shinier hair and - most importantly - healthier hair.
+Using these types of products can lead to less visible breakage and hair that's smoother, shinier and - most importantly - healthier.

 Next we have Amika’s the Kure Multi-Task Repair Treatment* | £23 | which is a little more affordable than the majority of the products in this post.
 I won’t lie: it was tricky to find much detail on how this product works.
 It’s touted as ‘bond repair’ but I actually think it’s more of a vegan keratin protein treatment sealing damage from the outside.
 On the positive side of things: the fact that traditional keratin isn’t being used means you’re probably not going to get issues with build-up (which can paradoxically cause breakage), plus this is a really quick and easy product to use: after shampooing and conditioning, you apply this rinse-style product for just a minute before rinsing.
 The use of it after conditioner also makes me think it’s working on the surface rather than getting into the hair itself.
 I do notice my hair looks shinier and feels sleeker after use, I’m just not convinced it’s working as a bond repair product.